unphurlng/going-fullstack/LAB.md

 * Update the list after adding a new item
 * Clear the add form after successful save

+Setup Vue Router, even if only one page

 ## Server

 The server needs to: